hapostgres/pg_auto_failover/docs/ref/pg_autoctl_drop_node.rst

   actions.
 When the target node to remove is not available anymore, it is possible to use the option ``--force`` to immediately remove the node from the monitor.

+--wait

+  How many seconds to wait for the node to be dropped entirely.
+The command stops when the target node is not to be found on the monitor anymore, or when the timeout has elapsed, whichever comes first.
+The value 0 (zero) disables the timeout and disables waiting entirely, making the command async.

 Examples
 --------